NVIDIA/NeMo-Curator/README.md

 ### CLI Scripts

 NeMo Curator also offers CLI scripts for you to use.
 The scripts in `nemo_curator/scripts` map closely to the supplied Python modules.
 Refer to the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/index.html) for more information about the Python modules and scripts.

 ### NeMo Framework Launcher

 As an alternative method for interfacing with NeMo Curator, you can use the [NeMo Framework Launcher](https://github.com/NVIDIA/NeMo-Megatron-Launcher).
 The launcher enables you to easily configure the parameters and cluster.
 It can also automatically generate the SLURM batch scripts that wrap around the CLI scripts required to run your pipeline.

 Note: Other methods are available to run NeMo Curator on SLURM.
 For example, refer to the example scripts in [`examples/slurm`](examples/slurm/) for information on how to run NeMo Curator on SLURM without the NeMo Framework Launcher.

-## Implement NeMo Curator

-The NeMo Curator modules let you scale data-mining and NLP processing tasks to many nodes within a compute cluster.
-The modules accomplish this using [Dask](https://www.dask.org/) with [cuDF](https://docs.rapids.ai/api/cudf/nightly/user_guide/10min/) for the GPU-accelerated modules.

-At the core of the NeMo Curator is the `DocumentDataset` which serves as the the main dataset class.
-It acts as a straightforward wrapper around a Dask dataframe.
-Leveraging Dask, NeMo Curator seamlessly scales to arbitrary cluster sizes and supports various distributed computing platforms.
-Additionally, Dask facilitates reading and writing data in different file formats while efficiently balancing these operations across nodes within the cluster.

-NeMo Curator also integrates with the RAPIDS cuDF library, enabling GPU-accelerated exact and fuzzy deduplication.

 ## Module Ablation and Compute Performance